- What is a Veggie Subscription (CSA)?

 If you compare the CSA price to other Certified Organic produce at farmers markets or the grocery store, it’s very comparable – and many weeks we are able to include enough so that it adds up to more than the cost of the share.
 Plus for that price you get personalized advice, recipes, and more from the farmers, something you definitely won’t get at a grocery store!

-While we prefer getting one payment in the winter so that we can purchase all the seeds and supplies we need for the year early in our season, we are happy to discuss a payment plan option if needed (e.g., payments spread out over 3 months); please email us at email@example.com to discuss!
+While we prefer getting one payment in the winter so that we can purchase all the seeds and supplies we need for the year early in our season, we do have a payment plan option that spreads the cost of any share over a few months.
+Take a look at the option in our Online Store; if you still have questions or would like to pay via cash or check, please email us at firstname.lastname@example.org to discuss!

 We have three vegetable share types.
 For all three types, you receive the same share of 8-10 veggies but what varies is how often and how many weeks you pick up: